18 Things to Do Around DC This January

 Strathmore, January 12

 The dance troupe Step Afrika! is joined by step squads from around the region, and will also perform part of Drumfolk, an artistic depiction of the Stono Rebellion of 1739.
-The new piece, which coincides with the group’s 25th anniversary, looks at one of the earliest and most impactful slave uprisings and its aftermath: Enslaved Africans lost, among many other things, the use of drums, but they used their feet and voices to create the music that helped them worship, communicate, and endure. $10.
+The new piece, which coincides with the group’s 25th anniversary, looks at one of the earliest and most impactful slave uprisings and its aftermath: Enslaved Africans lost, among many other things, the use of drums, but they used their feet and voices to create the music that helped them worship, communicate, and endure. $35 to 75.

 A Thousand Splendid Suns